 cdc in your database that isn't related to CDC, the system stored procedure

-sys.sp_cdc_enable_db will fail to enable CDC on the database with below error message.
+sys.sp_cdc_enable_db fails to enable CDC on the database with the following error message:

 <database_name>cannot be enabled for Change Data Capture because a database user named 'cdc' or a schema named 'cdc' already exists in the current database.
 These objects are required exclusively by Change Data Capture.
 Drop or rename the user or schema and retry the operation.

 cdcuser.
 Then, CDC can be enabled successfully on the database.